Last year, I visited over 29 cities across 11 countries.

 I sleep from 1:00 AM – 8:30 AM or so.

 Yesterday Ryan and I woke up and made breakfast (or rather, he made me breakfast).
-We ate together chatting, and then we both got to work — he writing an article for an exciting new project and I on writing this.
+After eating together chatting, he and I got to work — he writing an article for an exciting new project and I on writing this.

 We worked for an hour and a half or so before getting ready for the day.